 Additionally, RGA Reinsurance has received an "AA" rating from S&P and an "A1" rating from Moody's Investor Services ("Moody's") for claims-paying ability.
 These ratings are based upon an insurance company's ability to pay policyholder obligations and are not directed toward the protection of investors, and represent S&P's third highest rating and Moody's fifth highest rating.
-RGA has an "A" long-term debt rating from S&P and "A3" long term debt rating from Moody's.
+RGA has an "A" long-term debt rating from S&P, which represents S&P's third highest rating classification, and "A3" long-term debt rating from Moody's, which represents Moody's third highest rating classification.
+A security rating is not a recommendation to buy, sell or hold securities, it is subject to revision or withdrawal at any time by the assigning rating organization, and each rating should be evaluated independently of any other rating.